-Engagement with customers and neighbours in the Felixstowe to Midlands corridor
+Engagement with customers and neighbours in the Solent to Midlands region

-Early engagement with the Department for Transport (DfT), Office of Rail and Road, Transport Focus, Midlands Connect and Western Gateway Sub-national Transport Bodies and Network Rail shaped our engagement with customers and neighbours in the Felixstowe to Midlands corridor.
-We gathered evidence from a cross-section of Members of Parliament (MPs), interested parties, road users and communities at a route level to understand their needs for the future.
-This built on engagement that had taken place with national interested parties, such as environmental groups, organisations representing road users, business organisations and transport campaigning groups.
-This engagement has informed the development of the route objectives.
+Early engagement with the Department for Transport, Office of Rail and Road, and Transport Focus informed and shaped our engagement with interested parties in the Solent to Midlands corridor.
+In addition to engagement with organisations with an interest in the strategic road network (SRN) across England, we designed engagement to gather evidence from a wide cross-section of interested parties, road users and communities at a route level to understand their needs for the future and to inform the development of the route objectives.
 Engagement took place through: